 Although traditional COBOL file systems and databases both contain data, they differ significantly.
 Databases are generally more robust and reliable than traditional file systems.
 Furthermore, they act as efficient systems for data recovery from software or hardware crashes.
-In addition, to ensure data integrity, DBMaker RDBMS provides support for referential actions, as well as domain, column and table constraints.
+In addition, to ensure data integrity, DBMaker RDBMS provides support for referential actions and domain, column and table constraints.